Golden Eagle Festival in Mongolia

-Responsible travel: Golden Eagle Festival in Mongolia
+Responsible tourism: Golden Eagle Festival in Mongolia

 In western Mongolia, deep within the Altai mountain range, an ancient tradition of hunting with Golden Eagles is still alive.
 The Berkut Association, a Community Association for the Preservation of Kazakh Traditions and Conservation of Golden Eagles, founded the Golden Eagle Festival in order to help revive this remarkable tradition and promote it among the younger generations.
 In their effort to preserve their traditional heritage and promote conservation of the Golden Eagle, local Kazakhs have partnered with tour companies to bring adventurous travelers to this festival which is organized by local people for local people.
 All proceeds from the festivalís ticket sales go to the Berkut Association, which will use these funds to further the goals of the organization.
 On this trip we will stay at the home of an eagle trainer where you can learn more about the craft of training eagles while you immerse yourself in the daily life of the Kazakh minority in Mongolia.
 We will be sourcing our supplies and hiring local drivers out of Ulgii.